-The scheme is available to all eligible New Zealand-based businesses with an annual revenue of up to $80 million, that have been impacted by COVID-19.
-Each eligible business can apply for a loan of up to $500,000.
+The scheme is available to eligible New Zealand-based businesses, that have been impacted by COVID-19, with an annual revenue of up to $200 million.
+Each eligible business can apply for a loan of up to $5 million.
+If you’re not eligible there are other financial assistance options that may suit your business needs.

-- Businesses impacted by COVID-19 can apply for a loan under the scheme from Thursday 2 April, with loans drawn down on or before 30 September 2020, or until the scheme funds have been allocated.
+- Loans must be drawn down on or before 30 June 2021, or until the scheme funds have been allocated.

 Things to consider when applying